 I can see a pattern.
 Those who were popular or even academically successful at school and college do not necessarily feel accomplished or satisfied with their life now that they’re in their forties and fifties or beyond.
 Their youthful ambitions are long gone.
 They seem to be living off of their memories.

 On the other hand, those who went through school and college (unless they dropped out) without making a mark, seem to have found their wings later in life and have gone on to accomplish great things, form strong relationships, and feel good about themselves.

 Those are the friends I love to spend time with today—the people who keep reinventing themselves, never resting on their laurels, always looking forward to the next project, the next invention, the next enterprise.
 The thinkers, dreamers and doers.

 I don’t have such fond memories of my school days … but on the other hand I lived the first half of my life in a way that made me feel I was always moving forward.
 I was always exploring, always learning.
 Sure, mistakes were made.
 But I turned them into opportunities to make the next experience better.
 I aspire to live the second half of my life the same way.

-Today, a couple months shy of my 53rd birthday, I still don’t feel like I have peaked.
+Today, a month shy of my 55th birthday, I still don’t feel like I have peaked.
 I also don’t look back to this or that time in my life wishing I was as successful or happy or carefree as back then.
 And that’s a great thing, because what keeps me going is the pursuit, the chase, the creation, the journey.
 I think if I ever get to feel that I’ve “arrived,” that would be the beginning of the end.